 What are the emerging niches within the accounting field?

-The accounting field is evolving rapidly, with several emerging niches gaining prominence.
-One key area is forensic accounting, which involves investigating financial fraud and disputes.
-This niche has grown due to increased regulatory scrutiny in Georgia and nationwide.
+The accounting field is evolving with several emerging niches that online degree students in Georgia should consider.
+One growing area is forensic accounting, which involves investigating financial crimes and fraud.
+Demand for forensic accountants is rising due to increased corporate regulation and the need for transparent financial reporting.

 What are the top skills employers look for in accounting degree graduates in Georgia?